Farinelli

-Farinelli (/it/; 24 January 1705 – 16 September 1782) (Note: Some older sources say he died on 15 July 1782, but later research has disproved this date.) was the stage name of Carlo Maria Michelangelo Nicola Broschi (/it/), a celebrated Italian castrato singer of the 18th century and one of the greatest singers in the history of opera, composer, and musician.
-Farinelli was a soprano castrato, with a range from approximately F3-D6.
+Carlo Maria Michelangelo Nicola Broschi (/it/), who performed under the stage name Farinelli (/it/; 24 January 1705 – 16 September 1782), (Note: Some older sources say he died on 15 July 1782, but later research has disproved this date.) was an Italian castrato singer, composer, and musician.
+He was a soprano with a range from approximately F3-D6, and is regarded as one of the greatest singers in the history of opera.

 Early years

 Broschi was born in Andria (in what is now Apulia, Italy) into a family of musicians.
 As recorded in the baptismal register of the church of San Nicola in Andria, his father Salvatore Broschi was a composer and maestro di cappella of the Andria Cathedral, and his mother, Caterina Barrese, was a citizen of Naples.
-The Duke of Andría, Fabrizio Carafa, a member of the House of Carafa, one of the most prestigious families of the Neapolitan nobility, honored Maestro Broschi by taking a leading part in the baptism of his second son, who was baptised Carlo Maria Michelangelo Nicola.
+The Duke of Andría, Fabrizio Carafa, a member of the House of Carafa, one of the most prestigious families of the Neapolitan nobility, honoured Maestro Broschi by taking a leading part in the baptism of his second son, who was baptised Carlo Maria Michelangelo Nicola.
 [In later life, Farinelli wrote: "Il Duca d'Andria mi tenne al fonte" ("The Duke of Andria held me at the font")], though this may only have been meant in a figurative sense.
 In 1706 Salvatore also took up the non-musical post of governor of the town of Maratea (on the western coast of what is now Basilicata), and in 1709 that of Terlizzi (some twenty miles south-east of Andria).

 From 1707, the Broschi family lived in the coastal city of Barletta, a few miles from Andria, but at the end of 1711, they made the much longer move to the capital city of Naples, where, in 1712 Carlo's elder brother Riccardo was enrolled at the Conservatory of S. Maria di Loreto, specialising in composition.
-Carlo had already shown talent as a boy singer, and was now introduced to the most famous singing-teacher in Naples, Nicola Porpora.
+Carlo had already shown talent as a boy singer, and was now introduced to the most famous singing teacher in Naples, Nicola Porpora.
 Already a successful opera composer, in 1715 Porpora was appointed maestro at the Conservatory of S. Onofrio, where his pupils included such well-known castrati as Giuseppe Appiani, Felice Salimbeni, and Gaetano Majorano (known as Caffarelli), as well as distinguished female singers such as Regina Mingotti and Vittoria Tesi; Farinelli may well have studied with him privately.